What is Polycystic Ovary Syndrome (PCOS)?

 How is PCOS Diagnosed?

-Your Viva Eve gynecologist will perform a few tests and take a detailed medical history in order to come up with a correct diagnosis.
+At Viva Eve, your polycystic ovary syndrome specialists NYC will perform a few tests and take a detailed medical history in order to come up with a correct diagnosis.

 - A physical exam to look for extra body hair